nick27liberatto/nick27liberatto/README.md

 ### About me 🔍

 I am Nico, short for Nicolas.
 Started studying programming languages last year in my College, it was the very first contact I had with codes and all this deeply tech world.
 Since then I fell in love with it.
 I always loved solving puzzles, mysteries and the logic itself.
-Discovering a field that aligns so perfectly with these concepts has been incredibly enjoyable for me.
+So discovering a field that aligns so perfectly with these concepts has been incredibly enjoyable for me.
 Now, I am focusing on learning commonly used patterns, features, tools, and more, at the professional environment.
-I am looking foward to meet new people in this area and share projects, ideas and understanding of this extensive tech world.
+I'm looking foward to meet new people in this area and share projects, ideas and understanding of this extensive tech world.
 Thanks for reading and let's code!

 ---